DVD,DVD + 3-Year Site/Local Streaming and Three-Year Site/Local Streaming Renewal

-86 minutes (with a 51 minute abridged version and extras on 1 DVD), 2008, Producer/Director: Katrina Browne Co-Directors: Alla Kovgan, Jude Ray Co-Producers; Elizabeth Delude-Dix, Juanita Brown An online FACILITATOR GUIDE is available for this title.
+86 minutes (with a 51 minute abridged version and extras), 2008, Producer/Director: Katrina Browne Co-Directors: Alla Kovgan, Jude Ray Co-Producers; Elizabeth Delude-Dix, Juanita Brown An online FACILITATOR GUIDE is available for this title.

 ABOUT THE FILM

 Nominated for an Emmy for "OUTSTANDING INDIVIDUAL ACHIEVEMENT IN A CRAFT: RESEARCH".